Locate a grave MUSEUM OF THE FALLEN

 Sourcing

-Every fact on this site traces to a cited source.
-There are currently 249 graves carrying 554 citations between them; each grave links to where its claims came from.
-Language models help draft and organize the obituaries, but they never invent a number — a statistic is either lifted from a named source or computed by us from raw inputs we store.
-If a fact has no source, it does not appear.
+Every claim on this site links to a named source.
+The 385 graves currently carry 1202 citations between them.
+Language models assist with drafting and organisation; they do not supply facts.
+Every date, figure, and cause of death is taken from a cited source or computed from raw inputs we store.
+If a claim has no verifiable source, it does not appear.

 The Forgottenness Index